 In addition to the experience and knowledge that goes with handling insurance claims, adjusters need certain soft skills to excel in their careers.

-- People skills: While much of the job involves assessing losses or damages to property or vehicles, the job still involves dealing with the people suffering those losses.
-Because of the circumstances, many of those people are going through a difficult time, and insurance adjusters need to be able to do their jobs accurately but with empathy.
+- People skills: While much of the job involves assessing losses or damages to property or vehicles, the job involves dealing with the people suffering those losses.
+Because of the circumstances, many of those people are going through a difficult time, and insurance adjusters need to do their jobs accurately and with empathy.

 - Analytical skills: Attention to detail and being able to assess the entirety of circumstances is vital to being good at the job.

-- Computer literacy: Software programs increasingly provide assistance with insurance claims, but for them to be effective, claims adjusters need to know how to work with them efficiently.
+- Computer literacy: Software programs increasingly provide assistance with insurance claims, but for these programs to be effective, claims adjusters need to know how to work with them efficiently.

-- Math skills: Handling claims involves understanding the values of certain damages or losses and being able to calculate a total based on all factors.
+- Math skills: Handling claims involves understanding the values of certain damages or losses and calculating a total based on all factors.